Your guide to combining formula with breastfeeding.

 🍼 Start with breastfeeding, finish with formula.

-This is often referred to as “topping up”, because you are giving your baby the available breastmilk, then offering formula to fill the baby up.
+This is often referred to as “topping up”, because you’re giving your baby the available breastmilk, then offering formula to finish the feeding.
 The formula can be given in a bottle, but if the amounts are relatively small, a cup or syringe may be a good choice.

 🍼 Start with formula, finish feed at the breast.